 1. Optimize WordPress Images

-Adding images, especially those with much colors, makes webpages look beautiful, but we must be cautious when we do this.
+Adding images, especially those with many colors, makes web pages look beautiful, but we must be cautious when we do this.
 The reason is that images are one of the major reasons why a website takes time to load.

 Therefore we are expected to optimize our images before uploading them to our site.
 To do this, you may have to resize the image or even change its format – in other to reduce image weight.